 “Reish Lakish said: It was well known beforehand to Him at whose word the world came into being that Haman would one day pay shekels for the destruction of Israel.
 Therefore, He anticipated his shekels with the [half] shekel of Israel.
 And so we have learned, on the first of Adar, we announce [the obligation of giving] shekalim” (Megillah 13b).

-The obligation for all Jewish males over the age of twenty to give a half shekel is described in the Torah itself as a method to be used in counting the population.
+The obligation for all Jewish males over the age of twenty to give a half shekel is described in the Torah itself as the method to be used in counting the population.
 Presumably, this census was needed in order to ascertain the number of soldiers that would be available for the conquest of the land of Israel; thus, the mitzvah is only operative from the age of twenty, the age of biblical army service.
 The Mishna “expands the role” of the half shekel, detailing how the money raised from this collection would serve as the main source of revenue for the running of the Temple in Jerusalem.
 Yet Reish Lakish, living in an era where there was no census and no Temple, saw the half shekel as the protector of the Jewish people.
 “Each one shall be counted by giving a kofer, an atonement offering, for his life” (Shemot 31:12).

 The machazit hashekel was our pre-emptive strike against Haman, somehow ensuring that nothing would come of his plan to raise shekalim towards the destruction of the Jewish people.
 Apparently the half shekel the Jews gave was so powerful, its effect was felt nearly 1,000 years later in the Persian Empire.
 How did that work?